-The Zone III area in Mount Revelstoke National Park includes the Mount Revelstoke summit trails and the day-use trail areas at Skunk Cabbage and Giant Cedars.
+The Zone III areas in Mount Revelstoke National Park include the Mount Revelstoke summit trails and the day-use trail areas at Skunk Cabbage and Giant Cedars.
 Zone III areas in Glacier National Park include the series of hiking trails in the Illecillewaet Valley and Bear Creek Falls.

-Proposed Zone III Amendments:
+Zone III Amendments:

-- Backcountry campsites and associated trails have been rezoned from zone III to zone II. - Day-use trail areas with facilities and infrastructure have been rezoned from zone IV to zone III.
+- Backcountry campsites and associated trails have been rezoned from Zone III to Zone II. - Day-use trail areas with facilities and infrastructure have been rezoned from Zone IV to Zone III.
 This includes Skunk Cabbage, Giant Cedars, Mount Revelstoke Summit and Bear Creek Falls.